EvitcaStudio/aParticleGenerator/README.md

 # aParticleGenerator
-A powerful library that will allow you to generate particles on the fly in all kinds of wacky ways.
+A powerful plugin that will allow you to generate particles on the fly in all kinds of wacky ways.

 **🚧🚧 Docs coming soon 🚧🚧**